 Beacon sits within the shadow of Mount Beacon, and ascending its summit is a rite of passage for any visitor to town with a bit of stamina to spare.
-Rewarding hikers with excellent panoramas over the city, Hudson River, and surrounding mountain ranges, look out for the ruins of an old incline railroad (for which restoration work is currently in talks) and casino en route, too.
+Rewarding hikers with excellent panoramas over the city, Hudson River, and surrounding mountain ranges look out for the ruins of an old incline railroad (for which restoration work is currently in talks) and casino en route, too.
 Open year-round from dawn to dusk, the steep, uphill, winding trailhead in Mount Beacon Park runs for just over a mile one-way: Be prepared for a workout for lungs and legs alike.

 04 of 12

 Run by nonprofit community arts organization BeaconArts, Beacon's lively Second Saturday event shines a spotlight on the citywide arts scene every second Saturday of the month.
 Time your visit to coincide with the monthly happening and you’ll see Beacon spill over with gallery show openings, artist receptions, and other hoppin’ Second Saturday goings-on like live music and food tastings.
-Plus, galleries and many shops stay open late till 9pm, with the lot of activity centered on a walkable stretch of Main Street.
+Plus, galleries and many shops stay open late till 9 pm, with a lot of activity centered on a walkable stretch of Main Street.
 Bonus: It’s kid-friendly, too, so you can encourage the wee ones to get an appetite for the arts early on.Continue to 5 of 12 below.

 05 of 12

 A community gathering place unfolding every Sunday, the Beacon Farmers’ Market hosts a gaggle of weekly vendors from the surrounding Hudson Valley.
 You’ll find the requisite produce stands overflowing with farm-fresh fruits and veggies, alongside purveyors of breads and baked goods, meats and seafood, coffee, spices, honey, kombucha, and pickles.
-Select weekends feature additional stands for locally produced housewares and body products, too, like accessories made from alpaca fiber, ceramic serving plates and vases, or soaps infused with essential oils.
+Select weekends feature additional stands for locally produced housewares and body products, too, like accessories made from alpaca fiber, ceramic serving plates, and vases, or soaps infused with essential oils.
 The outdoor market runs at Veterans Place, next to the Beacon Post Office, off Main Street (from May through November); off-season, a winter market moves indoors at the VFW building on Main Street.

 06 of 12